ngkabra/simpleoauth/README.markdown

     # and made available as a python dict
     print 'Hello, %s' % (data['name'])

+    # You can also post updates
+    client.post('statuses/update.json', status='I can now post to twitter using simpleoauth')

 Facebook uses OAuth v2, but the code is otherwise very similar.
 Note: facebook insists that the callback_url be specified and it should match the callback url registered with facebook along with your app.
 Please include that in the "consumer" tuple as shown:

     # Facebook (example of OAuth v2)